spatie/laravel-data/docs/advanced-usage/internal-structures.md

 weight: 6
 ---

 This package has some internal structures which are used to analyze data objects and their properties.
-They can be useful when writing casts, transformers or rule inferrers.
+They can be helpful when writing casts, transformers or rule inferrers.

 ## DataClass